prototypefund/Digital_Bargeld-docs/impl-mint.rst

 ----------------
 Key Management
 ----------------
-The command line tool `neuro-mint-keyup` updates the signing key and list of denominations offered by the mint.
+The command line tool `taler-mint-keyup` updates the signing key and list of denominations offered by the mint.
 This process requires the mint's master key, and should be done offline in order to protect the master key.